License GuideSOC 49-9021

 Read more

-Practicing as a water conditioning contractor without an active license violates state law everywhere.
-Violators face civil fines and must forfeit income earned from unlicensed work.
-Repeat offenses can result in criminal charges in some states.
-The specific penalties vary by jurisdiction, so contractors should verify their state's requirements before operating.
+Unlicensed water conditioning work violates state law across all 50 states.
+Individuals caught practicing without an active license face civil fines and must forfeit any income earned from the work.
+Repeat offenses can result in criminal charges in certain states, though sentences are typically short.
+The specific penalties vary by jurisdiction and offense history.

 Career Outlook